AEverhub/New-PS99-script/README.md

 🚫Commercial use
 ✅Academic research
-Installation:Direct copying mainsp.lua arrive ps99 use delta or krnl Plug-in injector
+Installation:Direct copying maincode.lua arrive ps99 use delta or krnl Plug-in injector

 If there is an infringement, please notify us